 Topical salicylic acid can also be applied to the acne-affected area on the skin.
 Thanks to its anti-inflammatory effects, this cream helps to improve acne symptoms by reducing swelling redness, and pain.

-Produced from Vitamin A derivatives, this topical cream can provide anti-inflammatory properties that can help improve the symptoms of acne.
-This cream, however, requires close monitoring by a health professional because of its side effects, such as burning, dryness, itching, etc.
+Produced from Vitamin A derivatives, this topical cream has anti-inflammatory properties that can help improve the symptoms of acne.
+However, because of its side effects, such as burning, dryness, itching, etc., it requires close monitoring by a health professional.

 In addition to all of these pharmacological interventions, there are a couple of other things you can do to speed up the healing process of period acne.
 They include:

-• If you visit the gym regularly, be mindful of where you train.
-The mats you place your face in.
+- If you visit the gym regularly, be mindful of where you train and the mats you place your face in.
 Preferably, you should cover the entire mat with a clean towel to prevent any risk of infection.